benitezLorena/avantripApp/README.md

 Run the project with:

--npm install
+npm install
--npm run start
+npm run start